fitri-hy/asyncio/README.md

 ### 🔹 Best Practices

 * Add all tasks before `Async::run()`.
-* Use `Worker` for CPU-bound tasks to keep async loops non-blocking.
+* Use `Worker` for CPU-bound tasks to keep the async loop non-blocking.
-* Use `Timer` for delays/intervals.
+* Use `Timer` for delays or intervals.
-* Use `Task` with priority to execute important tasks first.
+* Use `Task` with priority for important tasks.
-* The `before` & `after` hooks can be applied to Http tasks or other tasks.
+* Use `before` & `after` hooks for HTTP or other async tasks.
-* Logger is used for output consistency and debugging.
+* Logger ensures consistent output and debugging.

 ---